 Junit gives a handy option of Timeout.
-In the event that a test case takes a bit more time as compared to a particular number of milliseconds then Junit is going to mark it as a failed exercise.
+In the event that a test case takes a bit more time compared longer than a set number of milliseconds, then Junit will mark it as a failed exercise.
 This timeout parameter is used along with the @test annotation.

-Junit gives an option of tracing the exception handling for the code.
+Junit gives users an option to trace the exception handling for the code.
 It is possible to test if the code throws desired exception or if it does not.
 The expected parameter is utilized along with @Test annotation in a manner like @Test(expected)

 45. What happens in the event that a Junit test method is declared to be private?

-In the case where a Junit test method is declared to be private then it compiles in a successful manner.
-Though the execution is not going to succeed.
-The reason is that Junit requires the test methods to be declared as ‘public’.
+In the case where a Junit test method is declared to be private, the program then compiles it in a successful manner.
+Though the execution is not going to succeed, Junit requires the test methods to be declared as ‘public’.

-If the Junit test method is declared to return, ‘String’, then the compilation is going to pass okay.
-Though, the execution is still going to fail.
-That is because the Junit would require that the test methods would be declared to return ‘void’.
+If the Junit test method is declared to return ‘String’, then the compilation is going to pass.
+However, the execution is still going to fail.
+That is because the Junit requires that the test methods would be declared to return ‘void’.

 47. What is a mock object?

-When it comes to unit tests, mock objects are able to simulate the behavior of the real objects and so they are very useful when the real object is not a practical option or in the event, that it is not possible to incorporate them into a unit test.
+When it comes to unit tests, mock objects are able to simulate the behavior of the real objects, making them very useful when the real object is not a practical option or contained within this event, making it impossible to incorporate them into a unit test.

 • The creation of instances of mock objects

-• Set a state and particular expectations within the mock objects.
+• Setting of a state and particular expectations within the mock objects.

-• Invoke domain code with the mock objects as the parameters.
+• Invoking of a domain code with the mock objects as the parameters.

-• Verify the consistency within the mock objects.
+• Verifying the consistency within the mock objects.

-49. What is a JWebUnit and what are the advantages?
+49. What is a JWebUnit and what are its advantages?

-The WebUnit is also known as java based testing framework for web applications.
+The WebUnit is also known as java-based testing framework for web applications.
 It wraps the existing testing frameworks in order to provide for efficient testing of the web applications and comes available with a unified simple interface for testing.
-In order to verify the correct nature of an application JWebUnit gives a high level Java API in for testing a web application along with a set of particular assertions.
-That would include navigation through links and forms entry and submission.
-It also entails the validation of table contents and other normal business web application attributes.
-The easy navigation approaches which come with ready to use assertions make it better for better test creation as opposed to using Junit or HtmlUnit only.
-In the event that switching from HtmlUnit to other plugins like selenium are needed, there would not be a need for rewriting the tests.
+In order to verify the correct nature of an application, JWebUnit provides a high-level Java API for testing a web application, along with a set of particular assertions.
+These can include navigation through links, forms, entries, and submissions.
+It also entails the validation of table contents and other normal business-related web application attributes.
+The easy navigation approaches equipped with ready-to-use assertions make test creation easier, especially compared to programs like Junit or HtmlUnit alone.
+In the event that switching from HtmlUnit to other plugins like selenium are necessary, there would not be a need for rewriting the tests.

 50. What is XMLUnit?

-What are the uses of the supporting classes within XMLUnit?
-XMLUnit is utilized as a single Junit extension class, XMLTestCase and a set of supporting classes.
-The assertions of the supporting classes are made concerning the following.
+XMLUnit is utilized as a single Junit extension class, XMLTestCase, and a set of supporting classes.
+The assertions of the supporting classes are made concerning the following conditions:

 • The distinction between pieces of XML like through Diff and DetailedDiff classes.